 You can do a direct chat with someone via the Direct Messages menu on

 the left.
 This can be seen only by the two people involved in the

 chat.
 So if you direct message another student, I will not be able to

 see it.
 You can use direct messages to communicate with me regarding

 confidential class matters such as grades.
-If you have questions which
+You will also turn in many

 The Slack support site has many articles on using Slack.
 Or you can post a question to #general.